Amsterdam/amsterdam-app-frontend/.docs/frequently-solved-problems.md

 ## react-native start fails

 Sometimes building the JS fails due to caching issues, for example after changes in the import aliases or the babel config.
-If the issue is unclear a good place to start is to clear all relevant caches:
+If the cause of the issue is unclear, a good place to start is to clear all relevant caches:

 - `$ npm cache clear -f` (clear npm cache)
 - `$ watchman watch-del-all` (clear watchman cache)